-And another legendary, but unfortunate guest was the Count James II (Jaime) of Urgel, who disputed the crown of Aragon with his famous brother Ferdinand – that is, the Ferdinand that married Queen Isabella.
+And another legendary, but unfortunate guest was the Count James II (Jaime) of Urgel, who disputed the crown of Aragon with his famous brother Ferdinand.
+That is, thé Ferdinand who married Queen Isabella.
 Jaime was not only imprisoned for many years in the castle, but died there and still lies buried in the upper part of the castle.

 And then there’s the ghost of King Felipe V, who burned the whole city of Xàtiva, including its castle during the War of Spanish Succession, in the year 1708.
 Due to this act, many inhabitants died and were named the Socorrats… Got it?
 How cruel!

-Another note around this brutal act of Felipe V concerns the curator of the local historical museum.
-When hanging the portrait of long gone king for an exposition in 1940, he decided to hang the painting upside down.
+- Because of this brutal act the curator of the local historical museum – for an exposition in 1940 – decided to hang a portrait of the infamous king upside down.
 As it still does.
 Stuff for legends!

 At the entrance – or exit – of the castle you’ll find a perfect place to get a cup of coffee or whatever you like.
 It includes beautiful bird eye views of the region from its terrace.